April 24, 2014

-Lively debate on the theme ‘General Manager at the age of 30: is this the future?’ took place at the Association of European Businesses Conference Centre on April 24, 2014.
+Lively debate on the theme ‘General Manager at the age of 30: is this the future?’ took place at the Association of European Businesses Conference Centre.
 The members of the proponent team were: Denis Chalov, AGroup Russia General Manager, Anton Kushner, Russian Standard Insurance CEO, and Felix Heinicke, Heinicke Consulting General Director.

 The debates began with a question: ‘Is being a general manager at the age of 30 characteristic of Russia in connection with the demographical situation?
 Or is this a common practice nowadays?’
 The participants agreed that without generalization (as in each industry there are different practices) this situation is really specific for Russia.
 Besides demographic peculiarities, there are also differences in the education system preparing 23-year-old specialists.
 Consequently, already at the age of 30 the most talented, energetic and active of them apply for positions of top managers, general directors.